-If you do not follow the required UM process, benefits payable for the services may be reduced by 50% of this Plan's Maximum Allowable Charge.
+If you do not Failure to follow the required UM process, benefits payable for the services may be reduced by 50% of this Plan's Maximum Allowable Charge.
 This provision applies to both In-Network and Out-of-Network medical expenses.
-Expenses related to the penalty will not be counted to meet your Out-of-Pocket Maximum.
+Expenses related to the penalty will not be counted to meet youther Out-of-Pocket Maximum.